target/huntlib/README.md

 )
 ```

-*NOTE: The value specified as the `limit` is also subject to a server-side max value.
-By default, this is 50000 and can be changed by editing limits.conf on the Splunk server.
-If you use the limit parameter, the number of search results you receive will be the lesser of the following values: 1) the actual number of results available, 2) the number you asked for with `limit`, 3) the server-side maximum result size.
-If you omit limit altogether, you will get the **true** number of search results available without subject to additional limits.*
+*NOTE: The value specified as the `limit` is also subject to a server-side max
+value.
+By default, this is 50000 and can be changed by editing limits.conf on
+the Splunk server.
+If you use the limit parameter, the number of search results
+you receive will be the lesser of the following values: 1) the actual number of
+results available, 2) the number you asked for with `limit`, 3) the server-side
+maximum result size.
+If you omit limit altogether, you will get the **true**
+number of search results available without subject to additional limits, though
+your search may take much longer to complete.*

+`SplunkDF` will raise `AuthenticationErrorSearchException` during initialization
+in the event the server denied the supplied credentials.

 ## Miscellaneous Functions